The Antigua and Barbuda Statistics Division conducted a second Labour Force Survey (LFS) in 2018.

 The LFS is a randomly selected household survey that provides estimates of employment and unemployment.
 Labour statistics are used to guide government’s social and economic policies to develop one of its most important resources, its human resource.
 Overtime, the information produced can be used to evaluate the effectiveness of government’s social policies and state of its labour market and the economic environment.

-The information provided by the respondents will be used to produce continuous series of quality data on the unemployment rate, labour market composition and characteristics, housing, and income, estimates by industry, occupation, public and private sector which are essential evidence for economic and social development.
+The information provided by the respondents will be used to produce continuous series of quality data on the unemployment rate, labour market composition and characteristics, housing, income, estimates by industry, occupation, public and private sectors which are essential evidence for economic and social development.
 In addition, this would assist in the development of the labour market information system for Antigua and Barbuda.

 Any information provided to the Enumerators and the Statistics Division will be held in the strictest of confidence and information will only be disseminated in aggregated format.
-All field staff took an Oath of Secrecy before the commencement of the survey and cannot divulge any information that is obtained during or after an interview.
+All field staff have to take an Oath of Secrecy before the commencement of the survey and cannot divulge any information that is obtained during or after an interview.
 Anyone violating this Oath can be prosecuted to the fullest extent of the law.

-The Statistics Division is asking the general public for their full support and cooperation in participating in this national exercise.
 Help us to Help You.
 As our motto says: “Many Hands Make Labour Light”.

 Data from our 2015 Labour Force Survey is available on our website.